 Monero Switches To RandomX Algorithm: Will Other Projects Follow?

-On December 1, 2019, Monero confirmed via Twitter that the mainnet hard fork implementing RandomX was successful.
+On December 1, 2019, Monero announced a successful mainnet hard fork implementing RandomX.

 Improving Proof of Work Consensus Algorithms

-There are two major perspectives within the blockchain industry regarding ASIC mining rigs: supporting them and the increased security they bring, or opposing them because these specialized miners lead to the centralization of a blockchain's peer-to-peer network.
+Two major viewpoints exist in the blockchain sector concerning ASIC mining rigs: endorsing them for the augmented security they offer, or resisting them since these specialized miners promote centralization in a blockchain's peer-to-peer network.

 If you're a business looking to integrate blockchain technology, fill out the form on our business page to contact our business team.